How to Play USB Media with the JBL Xtreme

 1. USB Drive Not Recognized

-• Reinsert the Drive: Disconnect and reconnect the USB drive, ensuring it is securely inserted into the port.
+Reinsert the Drive: Disconnect and reconnect the USB drive, making sure it is now firmly inserted into the port.

 2. Playback Issues

-• Check File Format: Verify that the media files are in supported formats.
-Convert any unsupported files to a compatible format using audio conversion software.
+Check File Format: Ensure that media files are in supported formats.
+Change unsupported ones into supported formats using audio conversion software.

-• Update Firmware: Ensure that your JBL Xtreme has the latest firmware installed.
-Firmware updates can address bugs and improve USB playback functionality.
+Update the Firmware: Check that your JBL Xtreme has firmware updates installed, as those may fix bugs and enhance USB playback operation.

-• Check for Corruption: Ensure that the media files are not corrupted.
-Try playing the files on a computer to verify their integrity.
+Check for Corruption: Ensure media files are not corrupted.
+Try playing the files on a computer.

-• Reduce Drive Size: If you’re using a large USB drive, try a smaller one with fewer files.
-Large drives or numerous files may cause performance issues.
+Reduce Drive Size: If your USB is large, try a smaller one with fewer files, because larger drives or larger numbers of files can cause problems.

 1. Sound Quality

-• USB Playback: Generally provides stable sound quality without the potential for compression or interference that can affect Bluetooth streaming.
-The sound quality is directly dependent on the media file quality.
+USB Playback: Generally, it does give you stable sound without compression or interference from Bluetooth streaming.
+But the sound depends on the file itself.

 2. Ease of Use